MakiBM/visual-regression-testing/README.md

 selenium-standalone start
 ```

-*You might need to install Java SDK if you haven't already so do it to be able to run selenium. <br/>
+*You might need to install Java JDK if you haven't already so do it to be able to run selenium. <br/>
 http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 ## Install node dependencies